radian-software/prescient.el/README.md

 ## Configuration

-* `prescient-separator-chars`: The characters used to separate parts of an initialism, including things like hyphens, underscores, slashes, etc.

 * `prescient-history-length`: The number of recently selected candidates that are remembered and displayed at the top of the list.